firehol/firehol/doc/firehol/firehol-iptrap.5.md

-`type` selects which of the IP addresses of the matching packets will be used (added or removed from the ipset). `type` can be `src`, `dst`, `src,dst`, `dst,src`.
-If type is a pair, then the ipset must be an ipset of pairs too.
+`type` selects which of the IP addresses of the matching packets will be used (added or removed from the ipset). `type` can be `src`, `dst`, `src,dst`, `dst,src`, etc. If type is a pair, then the ipset must be an ipset of pairs too.

 `seconds` is required by `iptrap` and gives the duration in seconds of the lifetime of each IP address that is added to `ipset`.
 Every matching packet